gzweigle/hybrid-piano-calibration/README.md

 During normal piano operation, each sensor board numerical output from the ADC (SIG_N) is converted to a distance value (DIS_H) by looking up the distance value (DIS_H) from the lookup table.

+If a match for SIG_N is not found in the table, then apply interpolation when converting SIG_N to DIS_H.

 The value DIS_H is used by PROC_P, for example calculating velocity or recording distances.

 During normal operation, depending on the mechanical tolerances, it is possible that only a subset the entire range of the lookup table is referenced during conversion of sensor output (SIG_N) to sensor-shank distance (DIS_H).
 For example, because of the physical distances for one of the sensors, the subset of the table for DIS_H from 0.25 to 0.75.